Daocuong-main/Weather-Info-Dashboard/README.md

-Here's your **GitHub-ready Markdown documentation** for saving the HTML dashboard project and setup guide:

----

 # 🧭 Weather & Info Dashboard for Ubuntu Tablet (Lubuntu + LXQt)

 This project turns an old Linux tablet (e.g. Lubuntu 24.04, 1024×600 resolution) into a **beautiful, always-on fullscreen dashboard** showing: